aredn/documentation/arednHow-toGuides/lqm.rst

 AREDN |trade| provides a “Distance to FARTHEST Neighbor” setting which, indirectly, allows the Coverage Class to be set (the Linux kernel calculates the coverage class from the distance setting).
 An “auto” option is provided and enabled by default.
 “Auto” uses a “dynamic ack” algorithm in the kernel which automatically adjusts the Coverage Class.
 The adjustment is based on the timing of packets sent to and acknowledged from other devices.
 The class will always be large enough to handle the most distant device.

 AREDN |trade| is an open, ad hoc, network allowing any node to associate with any other node as long as it uses the same channel and bandwidth.
 This results in distant nodes with very low SNRs being associated with each other.
 Unfortunately the dynamic-ack algorithm does not know that these links are essentially unusable, but it still adjusts the Coverage Class to accommodate them.
 The result is a higher Coverage Class than is required for optimal network operation, resulting in longer delays in packet retransmission.
-This compounds the already increased retransmissions inherent in longer links and further reduces the data rate.
+This compounds the already increased retransmissions inherent in longer links and further reduces the throughput.

 Link Quality Manager (LQM)
 --------------------------